stvnbrwn/AS400/README.md

 	for console module we can use "CONSOLE - Cheat Sheet" from "Command sheet.xlsx" which available in Release Documents Folder. which will create cmd command for you.

-	Here we are explaing how to use that sheet.
+	Here we are explained how to use that sheet.

 ![image](https://user-images.githubusercontent.com/75680603/127004942-58e65660-78cb-4ea0-864c-4975a3a03fef.png)

-	so in that sheet we have 2 input columns which is in green color.
+	so, in that sheet we have 2 input columns which is in green color.
-		1) Jar path : put complete jar path with jar name.
+		1) Jar path: put complete jar path with jar name.
-			#Example : C:/Users/MohitKachhwaha/Desktop/adm_client/ADM-v1.0.jar
+			#Example: C:/Users/MohitKachhwaha/Desktop/adm_client/ADM-v1.0.jar
-		2) Configuration File path : put configuration file path with jar name.
+		2) Configuration File path: put configuration file path with jar name.
-			#Example : C:/Users/MohitKachhwaha/Desktop/adm_client/configuration/dev.properties
+			#Example: C:/Users/MohitKachhwaha/Desktop/adm_client/configuration/dev.properties

-	Console command will automaically created in command column.
+	Console command will automatically create in the command column.

 ## How to use Cron Module
 	for cron module we can use "CRON - Cheat Sheet" from "Command sheet.xlsx" which available in Release Documents Folder. which will create cmd command for you.

-	Here we are explaing how to use that sheet.
+	Here we are explain how to use that sheet.

 ![image](https://user-images.githubusercontent.com/75680603/126994041-ccc7ab71-cc89-4b95-8f17-cbda2a28972b.png)

-	so in that sheet we have three input columns which is in green color.
+	so, in that sheet we have three input columns which is in green color.
-		1) Jar path : put complete jar path with jar name.
+		1) Jar path: put complete jar path with jar name.
-			#Example : C:/Users/MohitKachhwaha/Desktop/adm_client/ADM-v1.0.jar
+			#Example: C:/Users/MohitKachhwaha/Desktop/adm_client/ADM-v1.0.jar
-		2) Configuration File path : put configuration file path with jar name.
+		2) Configuration File path: put configuration file path with jar name.
-			#Example : C:/Users/MohitKachhwaha/Desktop/adm_client/configuration/dev.properties
+			#Example: C:/Users/MohitKachhwaha/Desktop/adm_client/configuration/dev.properties
-		3) Input File Path : put your text file path which contain your input tables.
+		3) Input File Path: put your text file path which contain your input tables.
-			#Example : C:\Users\MohitKachhwaha\Desktop\adm_client\inputFile.txt
+			#Example: C:\Users\MohitKachhwaha\Desktop\adm_client\inputFile.txt
-			##Note : we dont need input File path for help option.
+			##Note: we dont need input File path for help option.

-	cron command will automaically created in command column for specific option as show in screenshot.
+	cron command will automatically create in the command column for specific option as show in screenshot.

 ## How to check source and destination connection

-	#If both connection established
+	#If both connections established
 ![image](https://user-images.githubusercontent.com/75680603/126661325-f7855d8f-ed4b-4aa9-8d70-7a7e8824cbfc.png)

 	#If source is not connected